hilafish/spree-environment/config/ansible/jenkins/roles/jenkins/README.md

 ------------------

 Made with love by Emmet O'Grady.
-Chamges made to allow ec2 plugin configuration + store credentials by Hila F
+Changes made to allow ec2 plugin configuration, installation of several addition plugins and their configurations + store credentials by Hila F

 Emmet O'Grady is the founder of [NimbleCI](https://nimbleci.com) which builds Docker containers for feature branch workflow projects in Github.